 The Gen-4/XV20 rationalized the Gen-3 as Toyota found ways to cut costs, right down to losing the expensive double door seals.
 Hardly anyone noticed, especially with pricing that was now more competitive with the offerings of increasingly-pressured Detroit competitors.
 The Camry’s downward march in price forced GM to respond aggressively by cutting corners and content, but it was a losing battle.

 The differences in the Gen-5, 6 and 7 are more subtle than in the past–not surprising, as they all share essentially the same platform.
 New platforms aren’t what they once were; car development is now more about refinement and cost rationalization.
 And as the dramatically reduced cost (adjusted for inflation) of the Camry shows, this approach is obviously working very well, at least for Toyota.
 Update: as just another refresh of the 2012, the 2014 Camry marks Camry’s 13th year on the same basic platform.

 Without doubt, the profit Toyota has made with three distinct generations of Camrys over almost three decades has been remarkable.
-It wasn’t that long ago that some well-leaked info suggested that Toyota was making up to 90% of its global profit in the USA.
+It wasn’t that long ago that some well-leaked info suggested that Toyota was making a majority of its global profit in the USA.
 And Camry, in any language, is their gold crown–one that Toyota’s going to be mighty reluctant to see anyone else wear.